merlinyx/mujoco/doc/computation.rst

    :at:`site` transmission (without a :at:`refsite`, see below) and :at:`body` transmission targets have a fixed zero length :math:`l_i(q) = 0`.
 They can therefore not be used to maintain a desired length, but can be used to apply forces.
-Site transmissions correspond to applying a Cartsian force/torque at the site, and are useful for modeling jets and propellors. :el:`body` transmissions correspond to applying forces at contact points belonging to a body, in order to model vacuum grippers and biomechanical adhesive appendages.
+Site transmissions correspond to applying a Cartesian force/torque at the site, and are useful for modeling jets and propellors. :el:`body` transmissions correspond to applying forces at contact points belonging to a body, in order to model vacuum grippers and biomechanical adhesive appendages.
 For more information about adhesion, see the :ref:`adhesion<adhesion>` actuator documentation.